willfurnass/sheffield_hpc/hpc/modules.rst

 Overview and rationale
 ----------------------

-'Environment Modules' are the mechanism by which much software is made available to the users of the ShARC and Iceberg clusters.
+'Environment Modules' are the mechanism by which much of the software is made available to the users of the ShARC and Iceberg clusters.

 To make a particular piece of software available a user will *load* a module e.g. on ShARC, you can load a particular version of the '``scotch``' library (version 6.0.4, built using the GCC 6.2 compiler and with support for parallel execution using OpenMPI 2.0.1) with: ::